 4. Drip Edge Gutter Combined

 With a Drip Edge Gutter combination, you have a one-piece system that effectively moves water away from the roof and building.
-This type of system is fabricated out of extremely long-lasting Kynar-coated steel and, like regular drip edge, is fastened with screws into the decking.
+This type of system is fabricated out of extremely long-lasting Kynar-coated steel and, like a regular drip edge, is fastened with screws into the decking.
 The product can be made in any color and is very appealing when properly installed.

 With gutter overflow causing a good deal of leakage and water damage in commercial buildings, this is the best way to permanently correct the problem.
 With a prefabricated one-piece system, if a downspout is clogged water will not get back into the building.